 The group assesses whether oil and gas assets are tested for impairment on a semi-annual basis.
 This requires an estimation of the recoverable amount from the cash generating unit to which each asset belongs.
 The recoverable amount is assessed on the basis of the expected net cash flows that will be received from the asset's employment and or subsequent disposal.
 The expected net cash flows are discounted to their present values in determining the recoverable amount.
+Its policy for production and development assets is discussed in Note 1(I).

-During the year, the group carried out semi annual reviews of its petroleum production, development and exploration properties.
-The reviews led to the recognition of an impairment loss of \$1.38 million in relation to Kiliwani North joint operations (\$1.27 million) and Bakersfield (\$0.11 million).
+During the year, the group carried out annual reviews of its petroleum production, development and exploration properties.
+The reviews led to the recognition of an impairment loss of \$3.17 million.
+As at 30 June 2019, Tanzanian Permits (Kiliwani North/Nyuni Block) were fully impaired (\$2.76 million).
+Other impairments were relinquished permits EP 359 and EP435 (\$0.41 million).
+Further commentary on impairment is included in the Directors' Report.
 This non-cash loss has been recognised in the Group's profit or loss statement.
 These properties are reported as in the core oil and gas segment.